aalling93/Custom-made-SAR-speckle-reduction/README.md

 - Link to the original report with code, background, results and analyses.

 ##
+Speckle noise inherent in SAR images weakens the meaningful applications of the SAR.
 The reduction of the speckle noise is implemented, leading to actual filtering algorithms, based on the early propositions for speckle filtering.
 To evaluate the performance of the different algorithms, several parameters are introduced.
 All parameters are based on statistical